cagix/ez-lang/optvm/README.md

   as operands.
 Instruction can have at most one definition; but an instruction can have multiple use operands.
 Operands can hold registers or constants or pointers to basic blocks.
 * [Instruction](src/main/java/com/compilerprogramming/ezlang/compiler/Instruction.java) - Instructions - sequential instructions reside in
   basic blocks.
 Some instructions define variables (registers) and some use them.

+## Dominators and Liveness Analysis

 * [DominatorTree](src/main/java/com/compilerprogramming/ezlang/compiler/DominatorTree.java) - Calculates dominator tree and dominance frontiers.
 * [LiveSet](src/main/java/com/compilerprogramming/ezlang/compiler/LiveSet.java) - Bitset used to track liveness of registers.
 We exploit the fact that each register has a unique integer ID and these ids are allocated in a sequential manner.
 * [Liveness](src/main/java/com/compilerprogramming/ezlang/compiler/Liveness.java) - Liveness calculator, works for both SSA and non-SSA forms.
 Computes liveness data per basic block - mainly live-out.
 Note that the interference graph builder starts here and computes instruction level liveness as necessary.

+## Static Single Assignment Form

 * [EnterSSA](src/main/java/com/compilerprogramming/ezlang/compiler/EnterSSA.java) - Transforms into SSA, using [algorithm by Preston Briggs](https://dl.acm.org/doi/10.5555/295545.295551).
-This is one of available mechanisms to transform the IR into SSA.
+This is the traditional method of constructing
+  SSA Form using Dominator Trees.
+The input to this transformation is regular IR, output is SSA IR.
-  The other alternative is to generate SSA IR directly from the AST, using [Braun's method](https://dl.acm.org/doi/10.1007/978-3-642-37051-9_6) - this option is integrated into the
+* Incremental SSA - This method generate SSA IR directly from the AST, using [Braun's algorithm](https://dl.acm.org/doi/10.1007/978-3-642-37051-9_6) - this is integrated into the
-  [compiler]((src/main/java/com/compilerprogramming/ezlang/compiler/CompiledFunction.java)) and enabled using an option.
+  [compiler]((src/main/java/com/compilerprogramming/ezlang/compiler/CompiledFunction.java)) itself and can be enabled using an option.
 * [ExitSSA](src/main/java/com/compilerprogramming/ezlang/compiler/ExitSSA.java) - Exits SSA form, using algorithm by Preston Briggs.

+## Optimizations on SSA Form

 * [SparseConditionalConstantPropagation](src/main/java/com/compilerprogramming/ezlang/compiler/SparseConditionalConstantPropagation.java) - Conditional Constant Propagation on SSA form (SCCP)
-* [ConstantComparisonPropagation](src/main/java/com/compilerprogramming/ezlang/compiler/ConstantComparisonPropagation.java) - Detects equals and not equals against constants within conditionals, and inserts variables with appropriately specialized type within the dominated blocks, so that a second pass of SCCP can further optimize code.
+* [ConstantComparisonPropagation](src/main/java/com/compilerprogramming/ezlang/compiler/ConstantComparisonPropagation.java) - Detects equals and not equals against constants within conditionals, and inserts scoped variables with appropriately specialized type within the dominated blocks, so that a second pass of SCCP can further optimize code.
 * [SSAEdges](src/main/java/com/compilerprogramming/ezlang/compiler/SSAEdges.java) - SSAEdges are def-use chains used by SCCP algorithm, and also generated during incremental SSA construction using Braun's method.

+## Loops

+These components are not used yet

 * [LoopFinder](src/main/java/com/compilerprogramming/ezlang/compiler/LoopFinder.java) - Discovers loops.
 (Not used yet)
 * [LoopNest](src/main/java/com/compilerprogramming/ezlang/compiler/LoopNest.java) - Representation of loop nesting.
 (Not used yet)

+## Chaitin Graph Coloring Register Allocation

+Note that our goal is to target an abstract machine rather than a real CPU, so we optimize for minimum VM registers, but we have unlimited amount of those.

 * [InterferenceGraph](src/main/java/com/compilerprogramming/ezlang/compiler/InterferenceGraph.java) - Representation of an Interference Graph
   required by the register allocator.
 * [InterferenceGraphBuilder](src/main/java/com/compilerprogramming/ezlang/compiler/InterferenceGraphBuilder.java) - Constructs an InterferenceGraph for a set